microsoft/AzureManagedHsmTLSOffload/README.md

 ### Does the TLS Offload Library support Azure Key Vault and Azure Managed HSM?
 No. Azure Key Vault is not supported.
 Only Azure Managed HSM is supported through our TLS Offload Library.

-### How do I file issues or get help?
+### How do I file production support incidents or get help?
-This project uses GitHub Issues to track bugs and feature requests.
-Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+All production incident support tickets for Azure Managed HSM or TLS Offload Library should be submitted through the Azure Portal under Help+Support.
+This TLS Offload Library project uses GitHub issues to only track bugs and feature requests not production live site support incidents.

-- For help and questions about using this project for SSL Offloading / Keyless TLS with Azure Managed HSM please send email to [mhsmp11@microsoft.com](mailto:mhsmp11@microsoft.com).
-For issues and bugs please *[submit issue or bug through github](https://github.com/microsoft/AzureManagedHsmTLSOffload/issues)*
+- For help and questions about using this project for SSL Offloading / Keyless TLS with Azure Managed HSM please send email to [mhsmp11@microsoft.com](mailto:mhsmp11@microsoft.com).*

 - For help and questions about F5 BigIP or Nginx issues or configuration please send email to [support@f5.com](mailto:support@f5.com) or submit through case management at *[my.f5.com](https://my.f5.com)*